What is Safe Haven?

 Youth Worker - Provides support to young people who experience or witness domestic and family violence.
 This service works towards enabling young people to address the social/emotional issues that confront them in their daily life as they make the transition from adolescence to adulthood as a contributing member of society.

 Community Patrol - Provides a prevention and intervention service addressing the safety and wellbeing of young people found wandering the streets of Cherbourg at night.
-The Safe Haven Patrol operates Wednesday through to Saturday between 4:30pm and 1am.
+The Safe Haven Patrol operates Wednesday and Thursday (4:30pm to 1:00am) and Friday and Saturday (6:30pm to 3:00am).

 Community Capacity - Works in collaboration and partnership with other networks and organisations to build and improve their capacity to provide prevention and intervention activities to children, young people and families who witness or experience domestic and family violence.

-This program is funded by the Department of Communities, Child Safety and Disability Services.
+This program is funded by the Department of Child Safety, Youth & Women.